SeanKilleen/seankilleen.github.io/_posts/2020-08-23-solved-sudden-unexpected-chromecast-source-not-supported-error.md

 * Open Chrome
 * Navigate to [chrome://flags/#media-router](chrome://flags/#media-router)
 * Search for `Router Component` or similar
-* Set from `default` to `Enabled`
+* Set from `Default` to `Enabled`

-In my case, some organization managed settings had changed defaults away from what they were previously.
+In my case, some organization-managed settings had changed defaults away from what they were previously.

 Happy casting!